"A visitor passes through a place, the place passes through the pilgrim."

 Through Northern Spain, the pilgrims trace Ignatius' footsteps, from Loyola Castle, the site of his birth and conversion, to the cave at Manresa where he dwelled for nearly a year, praying and practicing what would become his Spiritual Exercises.
 They visit the monastery at Montserrat, the birthplace of St. Francis Xavier and the Gothic Quarter of Barcelona.
 Then, they fly to Rome and visit the apartments of St. Ignatius, the Gesù church and the church of St. Ignatius, and the sites of other early Jesuit ministries.

-Holy Cross invites other Jesuit colleges and universities to join us on pilgrimage.
-More than 100 faculty and key administrators have done so already, with the largest number coming from from Xavier University, Loyola University Maryland, Marquette University and Saint Joseph University.
-Arrangements for other institutions' participation are normally finalized by December of the year before the trip.
+Holy Cross invites groups from other Jesuit colleges and universities to join us on pilgrimage.
+More than 100 faculty and key administrators have done so already, particularly from Xavier University, St. Louis University, Loyola University Maryland, and Loyola University Chicago.
+Arrangements for other institutions' participation are finalized by December of the year before the trip.